 Rural Health Services, a healthcare provider serving rural communities in South Carolina, has experienced a data breach.
 An investigation revealed that an unauthorized actor accessed the Rural Health Services network between January 15, 2025, to February 13, 2025.
+A total of 32,948 people have been affected in South Carolina alone, according to a disclosure made to the state's attorneys general's office.

 The breach involved a ransomware attack carried out by the MEDUSA group.
 According to dark web sources, MEDUSA claimed responsibility for the cybersecurity incident, threatening to publish the stolen data within a week and sharing sample screenshots on the Tor network.